arnabphoenix/imagenet-100-classifier/README.md

   - Accuracy: 58%
   - Training Time: 27032.31 seconds
   - Inference Time: 0.637 seconds
   - The entire classification report containing the Precision, Recall, and F1 score are included in the log files of each model

+**ResNet-50 **:
+  - Accuracy: 65.66%
+  - Cosine Annealing, and weight decay used, Run for 50 epochs
+  - Training Time: 41864.76 seconds
+  - Inference Time: 0.783 seconds

+  - The entire classification report containing the Precision, Recall, and F1 score are included in the log files of each model

 **EfficientNet-B0**:
   - Accuracy: 48%